-- 7. The service provides a safe and inclusive workplace for LGBTIQA+ staff and volunteers. - 8.
-Service user assessment, processes and documentation tools are LGBTIQA+ inclusive and confidential. - 9.
-Potential risks to the safety of LGBTIQA+ service users are identified and inform plans to promote LGBTIQA+ safety. - 10.
-The service responds to LGBTIQA+phobic incidents by advocating for the rights of LGBTIQA+ service users and takes steps to prevent recurrence.
+- 7. The business or service provides a safe workplace for LGBTIQA+ staff. - 8.
+Bookings and assessment processes are LGBTIQA+ inclusive. - 9.
+Potential risks to the safety of LGBTIQA+ service users are identified and minimised. - 10.
+The business or service responds to LGBTIQA+phobic incidents by advocating for the rights of LGBTIQA+ customers and services users, and takes steps to prevent future incidents.

-The 10 indicators are used to show the goal has been achieved or areas for improvement.
+The 10 indicators are used to show that the goal has been achieved or areas for improvement.